agoncal/agentic-newsletter-generator/README.md

 ### Environment Variables

-Before running the application, set the following environment variables:
+Before running the application, set the following environment variables (or in an `.env` file at the project root):

 ```bash
 # Azure AI Foundry configuration